Felodipine is used to treat high blood pressure and angina by relaxing blood vessels. It is also sometimes used for other conditions.

 Take felodipine regularly as directed with a glass of water.
-Swallow the tablets whole.
+You can take it with or without food.

 Some medicines available without a prescription may react with felodipine including: